 As of , the latest ONS statistics are for 2020.

-Population statistics for Bury between 2011 and 2020, split by age group, are shown in the table below.
+The table below shows population statistics for Bury between 2011 and 2020 split by age group.

 |Population Aged 0 to 15||Population Aged 0 to 15 %||Population Aged 16 to 64||Population Aged 16 to 64 %||Population Aged 65+||Population Aged 65+ %|

 As can be seen from the data in the table above, the population of Bury increased from 185,400 in 2011 to 190,700 in 2020.